bellatarantino/bellatarantino/README.md

 <img src="img/header.png">

 Hi there!
 My name is Bella Tarantino, and I am a rising sophomore at Harvard University concentrating in physics with a secondary in computer science.
-I'm currently employed at Google as a STEP intern and am working on end-to-end development of a few features on an internal platform.
+I'm currently employed at Google as a STEP intern and am working on the end-to-end development of a few features on an internal platform.

 ### About Me